 Peter Hilton is a software developer, writer, speaker, trainer, and musician.
 Peter’s professional interests are business process management, web application development, functional design, agile software development and project management.
-He currently works as a programmer and technical writer on a workflow management product team, and also delivers the occasional lecture and training course.
+He currently works as a developer and technical writer for a process management product company, and also delivers the occasional lecture and training course.

 Peter’s software development interests include web application frameworks, software development methodology and practices, and web-based collaboration.

 Peter has presented at several European developer conferences, including ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and geecon.
 Peter co-authored Play for Scala, Manning Publications and is a certified trainer for Fast Track to Play with Scala.

 Peter consults for Signavio, and is available approximately one day per week for consulting, training and speaking opportunities.